Is Copytrack.com a Scam or a Useful Tool Against Copyright Theft?

 So, is Copytrack a scam or a useful tool against copyright theft?

 As I have stated in other posts, I believe that is likely due to Copytrack’s client, Wenn, automating every part of the process from their end.
 Because, as they claim, they have over 12,000,000 images.
-Though I have considered they may have outsourced this to the lowest bidder and have done zero review of the contractor.
+However, I have considered that they may have outsourced this to the lowest bidder and have done zero reviews of the contractor.
 I can see how having multiple people paid absurdly low wages could lead to two or more employees picking the same image.
 I doubt copytrack is set up for multiple people.
 As long as the money flows from Copytrack, why should they care?
-It also does not help that Copytrack.com has done nothing to reduce the rate of false positives… after all of these years.
+It also does not help that Copytrack.com has done nothing to reduce the rate of false positives… after all these years.
 Nor do they put much effort into responding to dealing with anyone who contacts them.

 Copytrack.com has reviews from actual users.